This is the preferred approach for installing and activating plugins for VIP Go:

 Plugins can also be activated via the “Plugins” screen on your WordPress admin area.

-If you are familiar with developing for WordPress.com hosted VIP sites, you no longer need to bundle your custom plugins inside your theme and we would encourage installing to the
+If you are familiar with developing for WordPress.com hosted VIP sites, bundling your custom plugins inside your theme is no longer necessary and we encourage you to move them to the

 On VIP Go, all plugins must be installed by adding them to your git version control repository, hosted on GitHub.
 Having the plugin code in git version control allows multiple developers in your own team, and of course in the VIP team, to work on your code together, maintain and improve the site, and debug issues.
 On VIP Go, we deploy the code from git, which also allows us to roll back to a previous “known good” state, if the site encounters issues.
 (Please note: adding plugins via the WordPress admin area is not supported.)